- Finding disruptive technologies for company creation

 - The challenges of successfully scaling up startups

 - Uncover customer needs by partnering with multinationals

 Bill Haskell, CEO of Innventure, has spent over 30 years building high-growth businesses.
 He has directed over a dozen private and public companies.
 Innventure specializes in founding, funding, operating, and scaling companies in strategic collaboration with Multinational Corporations (MNCs).
-Its business model allows Innventure to recognize and cultivate assets with the potential to reach valuation in excess of $1B within five years.
+Its business model allows Innventure to recognize and cultivate assets with the potential to reach a valuation in excess of $1B within five years.

 For interview requests, click here.

 Troy Media is an editorial content provider to media outlets and its own hosted community news outlets across Canada.